 |Nitrogen deposition (NADP)||CPCRW||1993-||Jones|

 1Jamie Hollingsworth (site manager) and Karl Olson (technician) are responsible for the climate monitoring program

 *Several parameters have been monitored periodically

-Snowshoe Hares: Snowshoe hare population abundance and density are being measured twice a year, in May-June to estimate end-of-winter densities and in Aug-Sep to estimate finite population growth over the summer.
-The population estimates are monitored in conjunction with other snowshoe hare population estimates by federal agencies based on pellet and road counts elsewhere within the state (Tetlin NWR, Denali NPP, Gates of the Arctic NPP).
-Snowshoe hare populations are currently on the rise across the Interior with densities of 2-4 hares/ha depending on location.
-BNZ investigators are also monitoring movements of ~70 GPS-collared lynx across the state in collaborations with the Fish & Wildlife Service and the National Park Service.
+Snowshoe Hares: Snowshoe hare population abundance and density are being measured twice a year: in May-June and August-September.
+Population estimates are monitored in conjunction with others made by federal agencies based on pellet and road counts elsewhere in the state (Tetlin NWR, Denali NPP, Gates of the Arctic NPP).
+BNZ investigators are also monitoring movements of ~70 GPS-collared lynx across the state in collaboration with the Fish & Wildlife Service and the National Park Service.